hiroyuki-i/trial2d-unity/README.md

 trial2d-unity
 =============

-This is a game project of the Unity.
+This is a trial game project of the Unity.